-- 1. Demonstrate the ability to acquire and evaluate new information needed for the care of each patient. - 2.
-Demonstrate the ability to perform meticulous physical examination of children across the age spectrum. - 3.
-Demonstrate the ability to create comprehensive differential diagnoses that include both infectious and noninfectious etiologies for the patient's illness.
+- Demonstrate the ability to acquire and evaluate new information needed for the care of each patient. - Demonstrate the ability to perform meticulous physical examination of children across the age spectrum. - Demonstrate the ability to create comprehensive differential diagnoses that include both infectious and noninfectious etiologies for the patient's illness. - Analyze accurately and apply available information to make appropriate diagnostic decisions and therapeutic plans. - Demonstrate the ability to create and evaluate patient management plans for children with infectious diseases.